 The past three years have been easy, since I was pregnant and then breastfeeding, letting me off the fasting hook.

 It was easier not to fast (or to lie) when living in Bengaluru in southern India where Karva Chauth hardly matters.
 However, I moved to Gurugram, near Delhi, this year—and the pressure is back.

 I’m flooded with messages from aunts asking if my outfit was ready and if I planned to join them for the rituals.
 My cousins applied henna a day or two in advance and shared the images with me, asking me to share mine.
-There was even a “free henna camp” organised in my condo by a leading private bank and my “Lovely Ladies” have been sharing photos of their painted palms.
+There was even a “free henna camp” organised in my condo by a leading private bank.

 At least part of this enthusiasm may be inspired by Bollywood, which has in recent years frequently romanticised and glamourised Karva Chauth.
 One movie that has influenced my generation, Dilwale Dulhania Le Jayenge, even has the male protagonist fasting along with his lady love.

 In those years that I fasted, my husband joined me.
 Many other couples in our friend’s circle follow this practice.
 But then, when has patriarchy kept itself out of personal affairs?
 “You’re so lucky he’s doing it for you,” I was told each of those years; when I starved, I was only “supposed to.”

 Besides all the blatant sexism, now, there’s a more practical reason why I don’t feel like celebrating this festival: keeping up with Karva Chauth has become too expensive for me.

 On Oct.
 14, henna artists in Gurugram were charging Rs1,000 ($14) for two hands.
 A day later, they had raised the price to Rs1,500 given the demand.
 By evening on Oct.
 16, the prices ranged between Rs2,000 and Rs4,000.
 And that’s just the beginning.